The Cornwall We Want

 Leadership with courage and vision

-by CM, almost 4 years ago
+by CM, over 4 years ago

 Cornwall has the opportunity to be a pilot of sustainability - 8.5% of people in employment are part of circular economy industries, it is small enough to be studied and for things to be tested.